JRMeyer/jrmeyer.github.io/_posts/2016-02-01-TensorFlow-Tutorial.markdown

                                           staircase=True)
 {% endhighlight %}

-Next we have a block of code for defining our TensorFlow placeholders.
+Next we have a block of code for defining our [TensorFlow placeholders][tfPlaceholders].
 These placeholders will hold our email data (both the features and labels), and help pass them along to different parts of the algorithm.
 You can think of placeholders as empty shells (i.e. empty tensors) into which we insert our data.
 As such, when we define the placeholders we need to give them shapes which correspond to the shape of our data.

 The way TensorFlow allows us to insert data into these placeholders is by "feeding" them.
 You if you do a CTRL+F search for "feed" you will see that this happening in the actual training step.